 “Everything should be made as simple as possible, but no simpler.”Albert Einstein

 The range of possible actions should be no more than is absolutely necessary.
 Providing too many options will detract the primary function and reduce usability by overwhelming the user with choices.
 To achieve the Zen of functional minimalism, you should-

 - Avoid unnecessary features and functions

 - Limit functions rather than the user experience.

-Cognition is the scientific term for the “process of thought”.
-When designing interactions we need to minimise the amount of “thinking work” required to complete a particular task.
-Another way of putting it is that a good assistant uses their skills to help the master focus on their skills.
+Cognition refers to the “process of thoughts.”
+A good user interactive design minimizes the user’s “effort to think” to complete a task.
+Another way to put this is that a good assistant uses his skills to help the master focus on his skills.